Gidono/akz-itemcollector/README.md

 # akz-itemcollector

-Site to download the item collector files.
+If you're having trouble patching the item collector, download the backend.exe and backend.md5 files and place them in your item collector directory overwriting the current backend.exe in there.
+Then run itemcol.exe.